-A: It is very rare that gridlines are changed once they have been set.
-You are welcome to make an enquiry and if there is a large number of students that wish to take a particular combination of courses and we have the staff available, we will look at the possibility of changing the lines.
+A: Gridlines are created based on student selections and College resources.
+You are welcome to make an enquiry and if there is a large number of students that wish to take a particular combination of courses and we have the staff available; we will look at the possibility of changing the lines.